starlibs/AILibs/softwareconfiguration/mlplan/readme.md

 ### Usage
 #### Creating an ML-Plan builder for your learning framework
 Depending on the library you want to work with, you then can construct a WEKA or scikit-learn related builder for ML-Plan.
+Both builders have the same basic capacities (and only these are needed for the simple example below).
+For library-specific aspects, there may be additional methods for the respective builders.

 Note that ML-Plan for scikit-learn is also Java-based, i.e. we do not have a Python version of ML-Plan only for being able to cope with scikit-learn.
 Instead, ML-Plan can be configured to work with scikit-learn as the library to be used.

 ##### ML-Plan for WEKA